-Community Health Workers (CHW) are a vital link to promoting health and wellness throughout communities and to lowering health care costs.
-Certified Community Health Workers act as part of a team within public-health, hospital, social-service and other community support organizations to promote health and wellness, and to provide support and services as directed by the organization through outreach, education, referral and follow-ups, case management, advocacy and home-visiting services.
-Prior experience in the field of healthcare (CNA, HHA, EMT) or medical science OR prior experience in community engagement either as paid or volunteer as demonstrated by confirmation by the sponsoring organization is required.
-After preliminary intake there will be a selection interview.
+Community Health Workers (CHW) are a vital link to promote health and wellness throughout communities and to lower health care costs.
+Certified Community Health Workers act as part of a team within public-health, hospital, social-service, and other community support organizations to promote health and wellness, and to provide support and services as directed by the organization through outreach, education, referral and follow-ups, case management, advocacy, and home-visiting services.
+Prior experience in the field of healthcare (CNA, HHA, EMT) or medical science OR prior experience in community engagement, either paid or volunteer as demonstrated by confirmation by the sponsoring organization, is preferred.
 The certification can be obtained after successful completion of 96 hours of classroom training and 108 hours of internship with area hospitals, medical centers, and other healthcare or community organizations.
-Classes are held in the evening to accommodate student workers and will take place in the Fall Semester in Albany at 112 State St., with internships beginning on or about January of the following year and in the Spring Semester in Schenectady at Center City with internships staring in late May of each year.
+Classes are held in the evening to accommodate student workers and will take place in the Fall Semester with internships beginning on or about January of the following year and in the Spring Semester with internships starting in late May of each year.
 High school diploma or equivalency is preferred.

 Phlebotomists are health care professionals who draw blood and other specimens from patients or blood donors for medical testing and processing.
 This certificate program prepares professionals to collect blood specimens from clients for the purpose of laboratory analysis.
 Students will become familiar with all aspects related to blood collection and develop comprehensive skills to perform venipunctures completely and safely.
-Classroom and lab work includes terminology, anatomy and physiology; blood collection procedures; specimen hands-on practice; and training in skills and techniques to perform puncture methods.
+Classroom and lab work include terminology, anatomy and physiology; blood collection procedures; specimen hands-on practice; and training in skills and techniques to perform puncture methods.
 A minimum of a 40-hour internship or 100 successful venipunctures, whichever comes first, is required after the class and before sitting for the national exam.
 Internship placements are done at local hospitals and depend on the availability of sites.
 High school diploma or equivalency are required to take the national exam.

 The EKG Technician program prepares students to function as EKG technicians and to obtain a national level certification.
-This course covers key areas and topics such as detailed anatomy and physiology of the heart; medical disease processes and terminology; medical ethics and legal aspects of patient contact; electrocardiography and echocardiography; an introduction to the components, function, and proper use of the EKG machine; the normal anatomy of the chest wall for proper lead placement; 12 lead placement and other practices.
-At the end of the course, participants can sit for the national exam.
-It is advised to contact our office to obtain additional information and the necessary forms well in advance of the class.
+This course covers key areas and topics such as detailed anatomy and physiology of the heart; medical disease processes and terminology; medical ethics and legal aspects of patient contact; electrocardiography and echocardiography; an introduction to the components, function, and proper use of the EKG machine; the normal anatomy of the chest wall for proper lead placement; 12 lead placement, and other practices.
+At the end of the course, participants can sit for the national exam if they have successfully completed the class and hold a high school diploma or equivalency.

 BEHAVIORAL HEALTH TECHNICIAN

-Behavioral Health Technicians care for people who have mental impairment.
-They assist doctors and nurses with the treatment of patients who have various behavioral problems, such as substance abuse, post-traumatic stress disorder, mental instability, developmental disabilities and physical and emotional abuse.
-Technicians typically provide therapeutic care and monitor their patients’ conditions.
-Techs help patients in their daily activities and ensure a safe, clean environment.
-They are expected to understand and implement individual treatment plans, record patient behavior and provide a safe, supportive environment for the patients.
+Behavioral Health Technicians care for people who have mental impairments.
+They assist doctors and nurses with the treatment of patients who have various behavioral problems, such as substance abuse, post-traumatic stress disorder, mental instability, developmental disabilities, and physical and emotional abuse.
+Technicians typically provide therapeutic care and monitor their patient’s conditions.
+Techs help patients in their daily activities and ensure a safe and clean environment.
+They are expected to understand and implement individual treatment plans, record patient behavior, and provide a safe, supportive environment for the patients.
 Technicians may provide patients with their daily prescribed medications in addition to observing and recording activities of daily living.
-The course prepares participants to work in hospitals, clinics or social service agencies.
-It can used as a stackable credential to Community Health Worker or as a standalone training in which case an internship is required.
+The course prepares participants to work in hospitals, clinics, or social service agencies.
+It can be used as a stackable credential to Community Health Worker or as a standalone training for various other professions such as Certified Peer Recovery Advocate.

 MEDICAL ADMINISTRATIVE ASSISTANT (MAA)

 The evolution of medical services has created a strong demand in the area of Medical Administrative Assistant.
 Known also as Medical Office Secretary, Medical Receptionist or Medical Office Assistant, the position offers opportunities to enter the area of medical service.
-The training is designed to provide students with the skills necessary to provide administrative support in a medical office (scheduling, reception, telephone, customer service), a basic understanding of medical terminology, enhanced oral and written communication skills necessary to provide administrative assistance, ability to help with transcription, and marketing and healthcare administrative management.
-In addition, ethical and professional behavior, respect of confidentiality, HIPAA rules, and patient needs along with problem solving and critical thinking skills will be addressed.
+The training is designed to provide students with the skills necessary to provide administrative support in a medical office (scheduling, reception, telephone, and customer service), a basic understanding of medical terminology, enhanced oral and written communication skills necessary to provide administrative assistance, ability to help with transcription, and marketing and healthcare administrative management.
+In addition, ethical and professional behavior, respect of confidentiality, HIPAA rules, and patient needs along with problem-solving and critical thinking skills, will be addressed.
 Successful completion of the course allows students to take a national certification exam, provided they have a high school diploma or equivalency.